mauroservienti/milestone.github.io/_posts/how-many-services.md

 It's worth spending a few words on performance issues.
 Let's imagine an endpoint with ten handlers.
 Some of them do CPU-intensive work.
 At a certain point, the team realizes that the system throughput suffers because the handlers are battling for CPU resources.

 The easiest option at this point could be to scale out the endpoint.
 The CPU remains a shared precious resource by having multiple instances of the same endpoint on different nodes, but we've split the load into various nodes/CPUs.
-And that can be a way to kick the can for a while.
+And that can be a way to kick the can down the road for a while.

 A proper solution could be to split handlers into different endpoints.
 That results in sharding the handlers rather than scaling them out.
 For example, if there are four CPU-intensive handlers, each could be deployed separately in a different endpoint to remove any possible battling on resources.